gabrielmfern/intricate/README.md

 - `apply_gradients`
 - `compute_loss_to_input_derivatives`

-Mostly the optimize_parameters will rely on an `Optimizer` that will try to improve the parameters that the Layer allows it to optimize.
+Mostly the optimize_parameters will rely on an [Optimizer](#optimizers) that will try to improve the parameters that the Layer allows it to optimize.

-These methods together will be called sequentially to do backpropagation in the Model and using the results from the `compute_loss_to_input_derivatives` we will then to the same for the last layer and so on.
+These methods together will be called sequentially to do backpropagation in the Model and using the results from the `compute_loss_to_input_derivatives` we will then do the same for the last layer and so on.

 These layers can be really any type of transformation on the inputs and outputs.
-An example of this is the activation functions in Intricate which are actual layers instead of being used in the actual layers instead of being one with other layers which does simplify calculations tremendously and works like a charm.
+An example of this is the activation functions in Intricate which are actual layers instead of being one with other layers which does simplify calculations tremendously and works like a charm.

 ### Optimizers